Fullback (gridiron football): Blocking

 Running behind the fullback: Detroit Lions quarterback Jon Kitna (#8) is about to hand the football over to halfback T. J. Duckett (#45), who will run behind the fullback Sean McHugh (#49).

 Although technically running backs, a fullback's main responsibility, especially in modern football, is generally blocking.
 The most common and simple runs—the dive and the blast—both employ the fullback as the primary blocker for the halfback.
 In the flexbone formation, however, the fullback (sometimes referred to as the B-back) can often be used as the primary rushing threat.

 In selected plays, some teams have had a lineman, either offensive or defensive, report as an eligible receiver to line up as a fullback.
 These packages are often referred to as "Jumbo" or "Heavy Jumbo", other times these linemen will report as eligible and line up as a tight end for similar purposes in packages like in the "Miami" package).

-Some contemporary NFL teams have gone even further and have made hybrid or fully converted linemen into their primary fullbacks who play the position beyond a few select packages/situations.
+Some contemporary NFL teams have gone even further and have made hybrid or fully converted linemen into their primary fullbacks.

+Some teams also use fullbacks for pass blocking.